mes32/shift-scheduler/README.md

 # 7. Application runs locally on PORT 3000
 ```
 **See:** [localhost:3000](http://localhost:3000)

 ## Features

 ### Completed Features
+- [x] Allows users to log new shifts
+- [x] The current shift schedule can be listed (ordered by the start time)
+- [x] An employee's shift cannot overlap with any existing shifts for the same employee

 ### Planned Features
+- [ ] Basic CSS style and UX
+- [ ] Host the project somewhere
+- [ ] Unit/Functional testing
+- [ ] Postman file
+- [ ] API documentation
+- [ ] Calendar display for all shifts
+- [ ] Add an authentication/authorization system
+- [ ] Add a user system with manager and employee roles (restrict creation to only manager roles)

 ## Authors
 Michael Stockman